nginxinc/bank-of-sirius/CONTRIBUTING.md

 * Fill in [our pull request template](/.github/PULL_REQUEST_TEMPLATE.md)

 Note: if you’d like to implement a new feature, please consider creating a feature request issue first to start a discussion about the feature.

+## Development Guide

+Please see the [development guide](docs/development.md) for how to set up your local environment.

 ## Style Guides